 I’m a rather seasoned packer when it comes to trip-taking, especially for Paris since it is the place I’ve traveled to the most in the world.
-As part of being the founder of Paris, Perfected, I offer my clients the option of receiving helpful tips on what to have in their suitcases for any trip to Paris, but I also enjoy curating packing lists to share with wit & whimsy readers alongside outfit inspiration.
-I figured it was high time to put together a starting point for what to pack for Paris in the summer and how to dress for your summertime trip to the city of lights..
+As part of being the founder of Paris, Perfected, I offer my clients the option of receiving helpful tips on what to have in their suitcases for any trip to Paris, but I also enjoy curating packing lists for Paris to share with wit & whimsy readers alongside outfit inspiration.

 Traveling to Paris in the summer isn’t as warm and sunny as you might expect.
-It often doesn’t get warm until mid-summer and you’re likely to experience some June gloom well into July.
+It often doesn’t get warm until mid-summer.
+And you’re also likely to experience some June gloom well into July.
 Unexpected rain showers are almost a given and on many early summer trips to Paris you’re likely to find me still sporting tweed and leather jackets and a bevy of blazers and layers as it’s just not sleeveless weather quite yet.

 How To Dress For Paris In Summer

 Parisian style is minimalist and put together.
 It’s often tailored and full of classics.
 If you’d prefer to not stick out like a tourist, you’ll likely want to leave the graphic tees, oversized rain jackets and clunky sneakers at home.
 And instead, pack a streamlined, capsule wardrobe of sorts that can be mixed and matched.
 And is at the ready for whatever the weather and your schedule of events entails.

 When I go to Paris in the summer I am all about practical yet tailored and classic pieces that mix and match.
 And remember that accessories go a long way in making the same few pieces feel fresh and like a new outfit.